Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 nvram get dhcp_staticlist | wc -m
 ````

+The result includes one byte for the line return.
+So, you need to subtract 1 from the result to obtin the correct length.
 A workaround to the size limit is to manually configure dhcp static leases in dnsmasq instead of using the Web GUI.
 Or, do that for just a few to reduce the 2999 character limit used by the Web GUI.
 In Ausswrt-Merlin, add the dhcp static leases to **/jffs/configs/dnsmasq.conf.add**.
 The format is below.

 ````
 dhcp-host=49:EF:0C:24:7F:16,D-Link-AP,192.168.2.10,1440